Carrie-Anne Moss

 Carrie-Anne Moss during her school years

 After graduating, Carrie dreamt of attending a theater academy.
-However, due to financial constraints, she had to work as a waitress.
-At the same time, she began modeling and quickly found success in the field.
+However, financial constraints meant she had to work as a waitress.
+She also began modeling and quickly found success in the field.
 In 1985, Moss moved to Toronto and signed with a top modeling agency.
 This opportunity led her to work in Japan and Spain and establish connections in the film and entertainment industry.

 Film Career

 Carrie-Anne Moss began her film career in Toronto, starting with background roles and small appearances in low-budget series.
-In Spain, she was offered a role in the soap opera "Dark Justice."
-Some episodes were to be filmed in Los Angeles, and in 1992, Carrie traveled there with the film crew and eventually settled in the U.S. She graduated from the Drama Academy in Pasadena and earned a degree as a professional actress.
+In Spain, she landed a role in the soap opera "Dark Justice."
+Some episodes were to be filmed in Los Angeles, and in 1992, Carrie traveled there with the film crew and eventually settled in the U.S. She graduated from the Drama Academy in Pasadena, earning her degree as a professional actress.

 Carrie-Anne Moss in her youth